emushell/scala-rmi-dfs/README.md

 2. Configuration part - such as block size, replication factor etc. Is hardcoded.
 If there is an interest to play a round a bit more, please be free to change the code yourself and recompile the project.

+### TODO:
+1. finish config
+2. consider all the rmi registry stuff take out as separate functionality
+3. would be nice the to use better approach node allocation for putting the blocks.
+As now, it is randomly.
+Could be also use wight how big is each node.
+4. fix issue with namespace and docker
+5. can think about some tree-like structure for namespace. (would be fancier)
+6. fix bugs and perhaps implement some new features...

 ### Some thoughts and problems which I encountered during development:

 1. If you are using or considering using Java RMI, and you do not know what kind of "animal" that is, be prepared to